cuxtud/vCD-tf/README.md

   - vApp lease settings
   - Account lockout policies
   - Template lease settings
+  - Add Admin user with Org admin role.
+  - Admin password is an input from the morpheus catalog form.

 ### Virtual Data Center (vcd_org_vdc)
 - Name: Accepted as input in the service catalog